Meet the Squad

 Public funds affect how many Enforcers are able to work monitoring the foods in our community.
 If Enforcers are stretched too thin, they won’t be able to inspect food establishments regularly, and violations may slip through the cracks.

-- Regulatory compliance officers & inspectors:
+- Regulatory food safety officials (or officers) & inspectors:

 - Public officials who make sure food safety laws are followed.